genular/pandora-backend/documentation/docker_images/README.md

+## Explanation

-This directory contains scripts necessary to create parent docker image.
+This directory ("./base_image") contains scripts necessary to create parent docker image.

 Usage:
-sudo ./make_image.sh
+	- sudo ./make_image.sh

-Script pre-installs basic genular dependencies and compiles custom debian image out of it, that is than used in Dockerfile.
+Script pre-installs basic genular dependencies from a Debian distribution and compiles custom image out of it, that is than used latter on in Dockerfile.

 ## 1. Import parent image